 Study the horses

 When you’re betting on horse racing, there can be a lot of competitors to take in.
 You may only be familiar with a few horses or perhaps none at all.
 It’s a trap many rookie bettors fall into.
-You have to build up at least a background knowledge of the competitors to have confidence in betting success – otherwise, you’re leaving it all to chance.
+You have to build up a background knowledge of the competitors to have confidence in betting success – otherwise, you’re leaving it all to chance.

 The bookmakers love it when customers leave it to chance or bet on a horse for its name or the colour of the jockey’s jersey.
 Becoming familiar with a horse’s performance on the track – judging it by conditions and distance – will arm you with enough knowledge when it comes time to place your bet.